Jason Botterill: Management career

 Botterill received his MBA from The Stephen M. Ross School of Business at the University of Michigan in 2007.
 Following his playing career, he worked with the NHL Offices and the NHL Central Registry and spent the 2006–2007 season as a scout for the Dallas Stars.

 On July 17, 2007, the Pittsburgh Penguins announced Botterill's hiring as director of hockey administration.
 His main responsibilities included monitoring the salary cap and contract research and negotiations, but also worked with salary arbitration and preparation as well as scouting.
 Botterill was promoted by the Penguins to assistant general manager on May 22, 2009.
 He replaced Chuck Fletcher, who was named general manager of the Minnesota Wild on the same day.
 In The Hockey News 2011 edition of the 100 Most Powerful People in ice hockey, Botterill was considered one of the Top 40 under the age of 40.
 On May 16, 2014, Botterill was named as interim general manager of the Pittsburgh Penguins and as a candidate for the full position.
 On June 6, 2014, Jim Rutherford was named general manager of the Penguins.
 In his press conference, Rutherford announced that Botterill would be named associate general manager of the Penguins.

 On May 11, 2017, the Buffalo Sabres announced that Botterill had been hired as the team's general manager.
 He was fired by the Sabres on June 16, 2020.

 On January 5, 2021, the Seattle Kraken announced that Botterill had been hired as the team's assistant general manager.

 On April 22, 2025, the Kraken would promote Botterill to general manager after promoting previous general manager Ron Francis to president of hockey operations.

 Personal life

 Botterill was born in Edmonton, Alberta, but grew up in Winnipeg, Manitoba.
-Jason's sister, Jennifer Botterill, enjoyed numerous hockey successes with the Canadian women's team, and was inducted into the Hockey Hall of Fame in 2025.
+Jason's sister, Jennifer Botterill, is an ice hockey player and commentator who won three gold medals and one silver for Team Canada at the Winter Olympics.
+She was inducted into the Hockey Hall of Fame in 2025 and is the only two-time winner of the Patty Kazmaier Award.
 His mother, Doreen McCannell, participated in speed skating at the 1964 and 1968 Winter Olympics.
 His father, Cal Botterill, is a professor at the University of Winnipeg.